Desi Boyz: Box office

 Desi Boyz had an above average opening of Rs 275 million domestically in its opening weekend.
 It showed a 20% increase on Saturday, bringing the two-day total to Rs.
 180 million net.
 The film grossed approximately INR 280 million by the end of the weekend and INR 380 million net by the end of its first week.
 It raked in INR 342.5 million in its second week taking the total to INR 460 million, it collected a total of INR 540 million in India and INR 770 million worldwide.
 Desi Boyz was overall declared "Average".
 Its box office collections were much lower than expected because it surprisingly got an 'A' certificate from Central Board of Film Certification.

 Soundtrack

-The film's songs were composed by Pritam Chakraborty and the lyrics were penned by Irshad Kamil, Kumaar & Amitabh Bhattacharya.
-Bohemia raps to set the scene for Sanjay Dutt's cameo as he walks in the courtroom.
+The soundtrack was composed by Pritam with lyrics written by Irshad Kamil, Kumaar, and Amitabh Bhattacharya.

 The film score is composed by Sandeep Shirodkar.

 Soundtrack reception

 The music album of Desi Boyz received positive reviews.
 Joginder Tuteja of Bollywood Hungama gave the album 4 stars, saying "Music of Desi Boyz exceeds expectations" and described the album as "one of the better 'masala' albums of the year."
 Furthermore, he chose Subha Hone Na De, Allah Maaf Kare, Make Some Noise For The Desi Boyz and Jhak Maar Ke as favorite picks.

 Glamsham gave the music a rating of 4 out of 5 saying, "Pritam builds up a good tempo in Make Some Noise For The Desi Boyz and carries the fun promisingly with Jhak Maar Ke and Tu Mera Hero with an all-together new breed and genre of music."

 The official video of Subha Hone Na De has reached over 130 million views on YouTube as of May 2020.